sagefy/sagefy/docs/Updates.md

+## UPDATE -- 2018 Nov 26

+Thanks for signing up for the Sagefy development updates newsletter.
+I will be sending updates biweekly to help track progress on Sagefy.

+### 2018 Oct 29 - 2018 Nov 25

+* I'm still looking for more reviews of the [V2 Mocks](https://docs.sagefy.org/mocks/)!
+If you have some time, check out the mock pages for V2 Sagefy.
+Feel free to click around; everything is static demo content.
+Feedback is welcome, you can reply to this email :)
+* Started work on updated database schema for V2.

+### Upcoming Two Weeks: 2018 Nov 26 - 2018 Dec 9

+* Continue to work on updated database schema...
+I'm wanting to encode as much as possible at this layer, so the application code does very little work.

+### Feedback

+Feel free to reply to this address!
+You can also go to https://sgef.cc/issues and add feedback or ideas there.

 ## UPDATE -- 2018 Oct 29

 Thanks for signing up for the Sagefy development updates newsletter.
 I will be sending updates biweekly to help track progress on Sagefy.